We offer a one-on-one assessment and upfront legal advice session with one of our lawyers.

 Q: Why is upfront legal advice important?

 Once retained, lawyers give their clients advice as their matter progresses.
 This is important and we also do this.
-Upfront legal advice in the Assessment is summary advice, without hiring us to represent you.
-This type of detailed advice, at the beginning, allows you to see the big picture and plan ahead without hiring us, if you don’t need to.
+Upfront legal advice in the Assessment is summary advice.
+This means that you don’t have to hire us to book an Assessment.
+This type of detailed advice allows you to see the big picture and plan ahead.

 Q: Where does my Assessment take place?